 After writing this list, I started searching for companies and open positions.

-For my list, it was clear that I wanted to join a startup.
+From my list, it was clear that I wanted to join a startup.
 Therefore, I went straight to AngelList.
 In case you aren’t familiar with this website, it’s a great tool to look for small to medium-sized companies and filter them by location, funding amount, number of employees, and types of openings.

 Tip: To learn more about different job search tools, check out this blog post.